Flashfyre/Yume-2kki-Explorer/README.md

 ### Soundtrack

 Display a list of available BGM tracks in a modal window.
 Hovering over a track will show information from the Wiki on where it is used.
-Clicking a track or pressing the play button will play the track in the audio player.
+Clicking a track's play button will play the track in the audio player.
+Clicking the button below a track's play button will add the track to the playlist.
+Clicking a track image will play the track and also navigate to the world it's located in if applicable.

 ## Settings